SovLyn/sovlyn/README.md

 ## Components

-- A reflect library <sovlyn/reflect>
+- A reflect library

-- A template Singleton implement <sovlyn/singleton>
+- A template Singleton implement

+- A log system